In this article, we will talk about the different recording modes, Object Spy and Object repositories in QTP.

 The repository to be used by action has to be specified in the action properties.

 How is it done practically is something we will look into using some examples later on.

 Some of the important points to note here are:

 - Even though there is a single shared repository for all actions every action will have its own local repository whether the test uses it or not.
 For example, For test 1 if there are Action 0, Action 1 and Action 2 and there is a shared repository ORShared, there will be local repositories OR0, OR1, and OR2 by default.
 However, if all the actions use one shared repository, the local OR will be empty.

 - If a local OR and Shared OR have an object with the same name, the action will consider the object in its local OR.

-- There can be more than one Shared OR’s associated to the same action.
+- There can be more than one Shared OR’s associated with the same action.
 If Shared OR1 and Shared OR2 have one object named OBJ1 each and if the action calls for OBJ1 then the order in which the shared ORs were associated will be considered.
 That means, if Shared OR1 was first associated then the OBJ1 from Shared OR1 will be taken into account.

-It goes without saying that having a shared Object Repository is more efficient as it helps in easy maintenance and you can use one object description across multiple actions.
+It goes without saying that having a Shared Object Repository is more efficient as it helps in easy maintenance and you can use one object description across multiple actions.

 Here we covered some of the key concepts that will enable us to understand and create better QTP Tests.
-In my opinion information on Actions, Active screen and a rather impromptu but important password encoder tool are few more aspects we will have to cover before we move to more advanced topics.
+In my opinion information on Actions, Active screen and a rather impromptu but important password encoder tool are a few more aspects we will have to cover before we move to more advanced topics.

 This is tutorial #8 in our comprehensive online QTP training series.
 There are ~30 QTP tutorials in this online QTP training.
 We hope you will benefit from these to learn QTP.